University Senate endorses idea for associate degree program

 Email This Story

-City College was a program abolished post-Katrina that aimed at adult and continuing education.
+City College was an adult and continuing education program that was abolished post-Katrina.
 The new concept, presented to the senate by Maria Calzada, interim provost, would potentially include the creation of online associate degrees in psychology, communications, interdisciplinary studies, criminal justice and business.

+All of the proposed programs already have corresponding online bachelor’s degrees that are offered through the university.

+“We can bring them up with almost no initial investment because they are the same courses we are already offering,” Calzada said.

-Calzada said that the degrees would allow students to transfer into four-year programs at Loyola after their completion of the online courses.
+She added that the associate degrees would allow students to transfer directly into four-year programs at Loyola either online or on campus after the completion of the 60 credit-hour program with a liberal arts core.

+During the meeting, Calzada cited research the university had gathered that indicated a 74 percent growth in associate degrees conferred between 2000 and 2016.

-She added that the resurrection of City College would hopefully provide an increase in revenue for the university in the wake of Loyola’s financial probation and spring registration numbers which Calzada said were a “disappointment.”
+Calzada said that the resurrection of City College would hopefully provide an increase in revenue for the university in the wake of Loyola’s financial probation and low spring registration numbers.

+Calzada said she understood the faculty members’ frustrations, but that the creation of more revenue is a prerequisite to the hiring of more faculty and accumulation of more resources for classes.

+“We know we are all working several jobs and we have waitlists in classes.
+We know that we have to as soon as we can reinvest in traditional classes,” Calzada said.
+“But it cannot be done with the existing resources.”

-Calzada said that more research and work needs to be done and that the faculty must approve the curriculum for the online courses.
-The proposal will be discussed by the board of trustees in March.
+Calzada said that the university still needs to conduct a price study about the cost of the programs and that the faculty must approve the curriculum for the online courses.
+The board of trustees will discuss the proposal in March.

 Rose is a sophomore mass communication and political science double major from St. Paul, Minnesota.
 This is her second semester as news editor for The...